rstudio/helm/examples/yaml/README.md

 - Product version

 Feel free to download one of these files and modify it for your purposes.
-It is important that your daemonset references the exact same images that are used by your RStudio Workbench installation.
+It is important that your daemonset references the exact same images that are used by your RStudio Workbench installation to ensure the image you are using is updated.

 ### What is it